 Treasury will perform an initial eligibility review of applications as they are submitted.
-Treasury also will assess each application for completeness and compliance with the requirements of the RESTORE Act, applicable federal statutes, regulation s and grant policies.
-If the application is for a project designed to restore or protect natural resources, Treasury will assess whether the applicant reasonably demonstrated that the project is based on the best available science as defined in the RESTORE Act and Treasury's final rule at 31 C.F.R. § 34.2.
-Treasury may seek the assistance of governmental and nongovernmental subjectmatter experts to provide technical input to its best available science review and environmental compliance review.
+Treasury also will assess each application for completeness and compliance with the requirements of the RESTORE Act, Treasury's implementing regulations at 31 CFR Part 34, and the Uniform Guidance at 2 CFR Part 200.
+If the application is for a project designed to restore or protect natural resources, Treasury will assess whether the applicant reasonably demonstrated that the project is based on the best available science as defined in the RESTORE Act and Treasury's implementing regulations at 31 CFR § 34.2.
+Treasury may seek the assistance of governmental and nongovernmental subject-matter experts to provide technical input to its best available science review and environmental checklist review.
 Applications will be selected for funding if they fulfill all application requirements and funding is available in the applicant's Trust Fund allocation.